Blood sausage: Korea

 The majority of Korea's sundae (순대) can be categorised as blood sausage.
 The most common type of sundae is made of sweet potato noodle (dangmyeon), barley, and pig's blood, but some variants contain sesame leaves, green onion, fermented soy paste (doenjang), sweet rice, kimchi, and bean sprouts, in addition to the common ingredients.
 The Korean sundae is wrapped with pig's intestines.
 The addition of sweet potato noodle is a more modern addition to the dish.
-There is another Korean food called seonji which is cow blood that has been boiled in soup.
-It looks like the Blodpudding of Sweden.

-Manchuria and China
+China

 In Chinese cuisines, whole coagulated blood is fried or steamed as a snack or cooked in a hot pot.
 In mainland China, "blood tofu" (血豆腐 (xuě dòufǔ)), or "red tofu" (红豆腐 (hóng dòufǔ)), is most often made with pig's or duck's blood.
 Like the above dishes, this has no casing but is simply cut into rectangular pieces and cooked.

 In Northeast China, the "blood sausage" was a traditional food which is cooked with sheep or goat blood.

 In Tibet, congealed yak's blood is a traditional food.
 Chinese people also used pig blood curd that was consumed by laborers in Kaifeng over 1,000 years ago in the south of China.